1818-08-31

 Summary of Website User Acceptance Testing

-This guide helps you in setting up your User Acceptance Testing as an agency or a similar organization.
+This guide helps you set up User Acceptance Testing as an agency or similar organization.
 Defining a testing process will increase the quality of your outcomes and reduce the amount of negative feedback from your clients.
 It will make your customers happier and is a fundamental basis for a long-term relationship.

 Learn from SuperHQ-Agency and discover how Usersnap Classic can help you enhance your Acceptance Testing and free up valuable time for your development team!

-If you want to give it a try, you can either click the button on the bottom right (yes, just try it) or sign up for a free 15-day trial of Usersnap Classic – the visual bug tracking tool.
+If you want to give it a try, you can either click the button on the bottom right (yes, just try it) or get started with Usersnap and deliver what users want.
+You can collect your first 20 feedback items for free, and then you can upgrade to continue acting on the insights.

 Usersnap annotations user feedback - bug reporting tool